Ashh98/Library-Management-System/README.md

 # Library Management System

-This project is aimed to deliver a fully-fledged Library Management System that is fully capable and ready to use in library-related tasks.
+This project is aimed to deliver a fully-fledged Library Management System that is fully capable and ready to use for library-related tasks.
 Several features are taken into consideration while designing the system.

 <div align="center">
   <kbd>